orchid-initiative/orchid-website/README.md

 ### Status
+The website is currently published and functional.
+Our team is currently working on implementing feedback and implementing new pages.

 ### General Information
 - Want to learn more about the project's scope and objectives?
 Check out the [project charter](documentation/PROJECT_CHARTER.md).